Consistency proof of a fragment of PV with substitution in bounded arithmetic: Introduction

-This paper presents proof that $S^2_2$ is capable of proving the consistency of purely equational $\PV^-$ with the substitution rule.
-This result apparently implies $S^1_2 \subsetneq S^2_2$ from that of Buss and Ignjatovi\'c.
+This paper presents proof that $S^2_2$ is capable of proving the consistency of purely equational $\PV^-$, in which proofs are formulated as trees.
+This result apparently implies that $S^1_2 \subsetneq S^2_2$ is based on the result of Buss and Ignjatovi\'c.
 However, their proof actually shows that $\PV$ cannot prove the consistency of the extension of $\PV^-$ that contains propositional logic and $BASIC^e$ axioms.
 On the other hand, our $\PV^-$ is strictly equational, which is a property on which our proof relies.
+Although Buss and Ignjatovi\'c stated that their proof can be extended to purely equational $\PV^-$, there is a gap in their reasoning.
+We discuss this in Section \ref{sec:buss-ignja} in detail.

 The consistency of $\PV^-$ can be proven by using the following strategy.
-Beckmann uses a rewriting system to prove consistency of $\PV^-$ excluding the substitution rule.
-According to the terminology of programming language theory, the use of a rewriting system to define the evaluation of terms, is referred to as \emph{small-step semantics} (referred to as \emph{structural operational semantics} in \cite{plotkin1981structural}).
+Beckmann used a rewriting system to prove the consistency of $\PV^-$ by excluding the substitution rule.
+According to the terminology of programming language theory, the use of a rewriting system to define the evaluation of terms is known as \emph{small-step semantics} (referred to as \emph{structural operational semantics} in \cite{Plotkin1981}).

-There is an alternative manner in which to perform the abovementioned definition, namely \emph{big-step semantics} (referred to as \emph{natural semantics} in \cite{Kahn:1988:NS:60661.60674}).
-In big-step semantics, the relation $\CompSt{t}{\rho}{v}$ where $t$ is a term, $\rho$ is an assignment to free variables in $t$, and $v$ is the value of $t$ under assignment $\rho$, are defined.
-We treat $\CompSt{t}{\rho}{v}$ as a statement in a derivation, and provide rules with which to derive $\CompSt{t}{\rho}{v}$.
-For technical reasons, it is assumed that such derivations are DAGs (Directed Acyclic Graphs).
+There is an alternative approach toward obtaining the abovementioned definition, namely, \emph{big-step semantics} (referred to as \emph{natural semantics} in \cite{Kahn1987}).
+In big-step semantics, the relation $\CompSt{t}{\rho}{v}$, where $t$ is a term, $\rho$ is an assignment to free variables in $t$, and $v$ is the value of $t$ under assignment $\rho$, is defined.
+We treat $\CompSt{t}{\rho}{v}$ as a statement in a derivation and provide rules for deriving $\CompSt{t}{\rho}{v}$.
+For technical reasons, it is assumed that such derivations are directed acyclic graphs (DAGs) in this paper.

-However, it is still not be possible to prove the induction step for the substitution rule, because bounded arithmetic cannot prove the existence of a value for each term of $\PV$.
-The proof requires the introduction of the notion of \emph{development}, a sequence of substitutions with constraints.
+However, it is still not possible to prove the induction step for the substitution rule, because bounded arithmetic cannot prove the existence of a value for each term of $\PV$.
+We overcome this difficulty by allowing an approximate value of a computation, in a way similar to that described in Beckmann's paper \cite{Beckmann2002}.